vees-1/Bone-Sentinel/README.md

 # BoneSentinel 🦴
 **Automated Fracture Detection from X-ray Images using Deep Learning**

-BoneSentinel is an end-to-end medical imaging project that detects abnormal bone X-rays using a convolutional neural network trained on the **MURA (Musculoskeletal Radiographs) dataset**.
+BoneSentinel is an end-to-end medical imaging project that detects abnormal bone X-rays using a convolutional neural network trained on the **NIH ChestX-ray14 dataset**.

 ---